Our national housing survey of people over the age of 55 in Scotland.

-This new survey will help us continue to build our evidence base on how well older people are living in their homes.
+We launched it in November 2019 and it ran for two months to help us continue building our evidence base on how well older people are living in their homes.
 It has been well recognised that housing has a profound impact on people’s health and wellbeing.
 Whether you live in a warm, comfortable house which you can easily move around in or one that is leaky, cold and which you don’t feel fully mobile in, has implications for how well you live and age.

 The results will be crucial to our future work on developing housing and energy policy that represents the interests and needs of Scotland’s older people.

-In addition to helping Age Scotland with our future work, you also will have the chance to win one of five £50 cash prizes for filling out the survey.
+In addition to helping Age Scotland with our future work, participants had the chance to win one of five £50 cash prizes for completing the survey.

 Age Scotland works closely with the Scottish Government, politicians, and policy makers to provide data and insight into how older people experience many aspects of their lives.
 We want this data to be as representative as possible so that we can be accurate in our recommendations and advocacy work.